NVlabs/Deep_Object_Pose/evaluate/readme.md

 ```
 ### Arguments
 #### `--data`:
-Path to groundtruth data for the predictions that you wish to evaluate.
+Path to ground-truth data for the predictions that you wish to evaluate.

 #### `--data_prediction`:
 Path to predictions that were generated from running inference on your trained model.
 To support the evaluation of multiple sets of weights at once, this path can point to a folder containing the outputs of multiple inference results.